—Earliest known Blow Accordion with 10 keys. Sold!

 — Sargent & Greenleaf model 4 Safe Time Lock of 1878.
 Sold!

-Sargent-and-Greenleaf-Safe-Time-Lock-model-2-7 Exceedingly rare Safe-Time-Lock manufactured by Sargent & Greenleaf in Rochester NY.
+Sargent-&-Greenleaf-Safe-Time-Lock-model-2-7 Exceedingly rare Safe-Time-Lock manufactured by Sargent & Greenleaf in Rochester NY.
 On page 196, John Erroll states in his book, “American Genius, Nineteenth-Century Bank Locks and Time Locks,” that Sargent made 365 of the fourty-six-hour Model 4, of which fifteen are thought to remain today.

 This early version was introduced in 1878 and has two forty-six-hour movements and had white enamel dials. read more>>